StijnVanRiet/2021-thomas-StijnVanRiet/README.md

 # 2021-thomas-StijnVanRiet
 2021-thomas-StijnVanRiet created by GitHub Classroom

-use "npm-start" in client folder to run client
+use "npm start" in client folder to run client

 use "dotnet run" in BarberApi folder to run server